The Social Insurance Institution of Finland

 Organisational protection principles

-In order to carry out monitoring and control, a social and healthcare service provider using the Information Management Service has the right to obtain log data from Kela to the extent that the personnel of the relevant service provider have viewed and processed the data in the Information Management Service.
+In order to carry out monitoring and supervision, a social welfare and health care service provider using the Information Management System has the right to receive log data from Kela to the extent that the personnel of the relevant unit have accessed and processed the data in the Information Management System.

 Technical protection principles

 Browsing, recording and other processing of data in the patient data management system and accessible via the system require strong authentication that identifies the processor, as well as access rights management related to the system by both the healthcare service provider and Kela.